vitathemes/wp-indigo/README.md

 1. Simply install as a normal WordPress theme and activate.
 2. Make a page called Home and set the Page template to Home.
 3. Make another page called Blog and set the Page template to Blog.
-4. In your admin panel, navigate to Settings > Reading.
+4. In your admin panel, navigate to `Settings > Reading`.
 5. Select `A static page (select below)` and select the pages created.
-6. In your admin panel, navigate to Appearance > Customize.
+6. In your admin panel, navigate to `Appearance > Customize`.
 7. Put the finishing touches on your website by adding a logo, typography settings, custom colors and etc.

 ## Theme structure